-Here are step-by-step examples on how to calculate the most common specs, such as Gear ratios, Motor and Wheel RPM’s and the calculated “Top Speed” of the car.
+Here are step-by-step examples and instructions on how to calculate the most common specs, such as Gear ratios, Motor and Wheel RPM’s and the calculated “Top Speed” of a remote control car or similar.

 The ‘Pinion’ gear is usually smaller and attached to the motor.
 The ‘Spur’ gear is generally bigger (has more teeth).